openshift/origin/pkg/oc/admin/diagnostics/diagnostics/README.md

 logic.
-Other usage may have logs going into files, output to stdout, combined node/master... it may not be too hard to extend analysis to other log sources but the priority has been to look at journald logs as created by components in systemd-based deployments (including docker, openvswitch, etc.).
+Other usage may have logs going into files, output to stdout, combined node/master... it may not be too hard to extend analysis to other log sources but the priority has been to look at journald logs as created by components in systemd-based deployments (including docker, etc.).

 Client environment
 ==================